 Lolo @ Sweat Records in Miami, Florida

 Keep in mind that we’re comparing the second weekend of three planned drops in 2020 with the single weekend that has defined RSD since its inception.
-This means that we’ve actually seen 1116,393 orders and 152,781 vinyl in 2020 so far — and we still have more RSD exclusives coming in October.
+This means that we’ve actually seen nearly 120,000 orders and over 210,000 vinyl in 2020 so far — and we still have more RSD exclusives coming in October.

 RSD drop number two went VERY well for us.
 Our regulars turned out early, like always, but folks were still very respectful of the social distancing aspect of things.
 Our line moved far faster than normal, likely due to the fact that we bumped our staff up to 15 people working in store the day of the event.
 The overall number of items sold was slightly less than the first drop, but the list on this one was a bit smaller, it seemed.
 We sold through 2,850 RSD releases, which was around a 98% sell-through on what we brought in.
 We are restocking as many of those titles as possible and hopefully will be listing a bunch more on our website/Discogs soon!